 - Strategic direction – Your IT partner should go beyond tactical solutions to identifying strategies to propel the project (and your organization) forward.
 A good partner won’t just make sure your infrastructure is up to date; they will also ensure that it is capable of supporting your organization through upgrades, physical to virtual migrations, and even global expansion.

-- Experience – Your expertise is biopharma technology; your IT partner’s strengths need to complement yours.
+- Experience – Your expertise is life science technology; your IT partner’s strengths need to complement yours.
 Let’s say your active directory needs updating, and you’ve never done it before.
 You need an IT partner who has upgraded directories many times.
 More to the point – you have one shot to get this drug approved so a partner who has been through the process many times is who you need on your team.

 - Working relationship – Speaking of teams, you need to know who you’re in the foxhole with.
 Hiring a trusted, third-party to come in and help your company get through an important transition is essential for a smooth process.
-Protocol listens to your needs and works with you to identify the best solutions for your situation instead of just applying a standard template.
+Protocol Networks listens to your needs and works with you to identify the best solutions for your situation instead of just applying a standard template.

 Protocol Networks is a true partner who will expertly guide you through transition events like moving or getting new products approved and will coach you about how to effectively convey information to the C-suite.
-Let us know if you are interested in drawing upon Protocol’s extensive resources: online or call 877.676.0146
+Let us know if you are interested in drawing upon Protocol Networks’ extensive resources: online or call 877.676.0146